 HOW DOES RSV SPREAD?

-RSV typically spreads to babies and amongst kids because they lack the common hygiene practices that most adults and older children follow.
-Because it spreads quickly through bodily fluids, sharing toys, equipment, and surfaces, this makes daycares and classrooms ideal environments for this virus to spread.
-Something as simple as sneezing can cover a desk, toy, or table with RSV germs that can live on hard surfaces for hours, waiting to infect the next person.
+RSV typically spreads to babies and amongst kids because they may be more lax on hygiene practices than adults and older children.
+Because it can spread quickly from sharing toys and touching surfaces like desks and door handles, daycares and classrooms are ideal environments for RSV to spread.
+Something as simple as sneezing can cover a desk with germs that can live on it for hours, waiting to infect the next person.

-Often, infected children will bring the virus home with them to share it with their parents.
+Often, infected children will bring the virus home and share it with their parents.
 Worldwide, the World Health Organization has estimated that somewhere around 60,000 children under the age of 5 die because of RSV.
 For tips on how to sanitize and disinfect toys in your childcare or daycare facility, click here.

 ERADICATING RSV IN YOUR FACILITY

 The last thing you want this year is for someone to contract RSV at your facility.
-With the unexpectedly high levels of infection this year, being linked to an RSV outbreak can be bad for business.
+Whatever the level of annual infection, being linked to an RSV outbreak can be bad for business.

 One simple step to get ahead of this quick-spreading virus is to set up a strategic cleaning schedule focused on sanitizing and disinfecting.
 If your facility sees many young children or elderly people visiting then this is extra crucial for you.
-These people are at the highest risk of contracting RSV and diligent, consistent cleaning is the best way to keep it from spreading from a surface to someone visiting your business.
+These people are at the highest risk of contracting RSV and diligent, consistent cleaning is the best way to keep it from spreading.

 Lastly, be sure to use EPA registered disinfectant wipes to destroy the RSV virus on surfaces in your facility.
-Make sure the product’s kill claim has RSV listed as a pathogen that it can eradicate.
+Be sure your disinfectant label has RSV listed as a pathogen it kills.

 SIMPLE PREVENTION TIPS

 If you are sick, stay home.
 Do not spend time around children or the elderly.
 If your children are infected keep them at home, too.
-This simple step can be difficult for some but it will give you the time to heal while preventing spreading the disease to others.
+This simple step will give you the time to heal while preventing spreading the disease to others.
 Don’t return to work or school, or go out to public places like the grocery store until you’ve been recovered for at least 24-hours.

-Be diligent about using hand sanitizer, especially when you come into contact with high touch surfaces like door handles and shared surfaces like reception desks, elevator buttons, and communal tables.
-Remember that covering your mouth when you cough or sneeze can help prevent the spread of viruses significantly as RSV and influenza can both spread up to six feet from an infected person through airborne water droplets alone.
+Use hand sanitizing wipes.
+Use hand sanitizing wipes after you touch door handles and shared surfaces like reception desks, elevator buttons, and communal tables.
+Remember that covering your mouth when you cough or sneeze can help prevent the spread of viruses significantly as they can spread up to six feet from an infected person through airborne water droplets alone.

 Leave a Reply